NetComposer/nkpacket/README.md

 NkPACKET is a generic  transport layer for Erlang.

-It can be used to develop high perfomance, low lattency network servers, clients and proxies.
+It can be used to develop high perfomance, low latency network servers, clients and proxies.

 ### Features:
 * Support for UDP, TCP/TLS, SCTP and WS/WSS.